zioan/pp4_GreenLocalVeggies/README.md

 ### Tools

-- [Coolors](https://coolors.co/) was used to generate the color palette for the application, which I fine-tuned to match my design preferences.
+- [Coolors](https://coolors.co/) was used to generate the color palette for the application, which I fine-tuned to match my design preferences and Bootstrap components.
 - Database schema was designed using [mermaidflow.app](https://www.mermaidflow.app).
 - The Flowchart was created using [Lucidchart](https://www.lucidchart.com/).
 - Wireframes were created using [Balsamiq](https://balsamiq.com/).